 As we mentioned earlier, a Perspective is a constraint placed on the workspace to only show a limited set of Technologies.
-We can select a Perspective in a number of ways, but for this walk through we will use the drop menu in the top right of the user interface.
+We can select a Perspective in a number of ways, but for this walk through we will use the drop menu in the 'Create from Pattern' tab of the Start Page.
 Our goal will be to create a simple Use Case model that we can later extend and customize.

-Once you have found the Perspective menu, click on it and select 'UML | All UML' as shown here.
+Once you have found the 'Create from Pattern' (Model Wizard) tab, click on the 🔳 icon above the left-hand panel and select 'UML | All UML' as shown here.